Midi

 The syndrome becomes more common throughout the menopausal transition, with 15% of women experiencing symptoms of atrophy—vagina dryness, burning, itching—before menopause and about half of women dealing with these symptoms after menopause.
 “Tissues of the labia and vagina are very sensitive to estrogen and suffer without it,” says Samantha Dunham, MD, an obstetrician and gynecologist and co-director of the Center for Midlife Health at NYU Langone Health.
 “But this is an area of physical change that will not get better on its own and definitely needs attention.”

-Vaginal infections and other conditions
+Vaginal infections & other conditions

 • Yeast Infections.
 Three out of four women will have a yeast infection at some point in her life, and half will experience multiple episodes of them, according to the Office on Women’s Health.